QiYuanCS/CS5804-Intro-Artificial-Intelligence/README.md

 # CS5804-Intro-Artificial-Intelligence

-The projet is based on PacMan Game (UCB)
+The project is based on PacMan Game (UCB)